Arakan Mountains

 Threatened forest

-Large forested areas have been transformed into a fragmented mosaic landscape with fields, secondary vegetation of various age, and remaining primary forest.
+Large forested areas have been transformed into a fragmented mosaic landscape with fields, secondary vegetation of various age stages, and primary forest-remains.
 In the long term, this leads to a decline in biodiversity and this threatens the survival of tree-living animals such as gibbons and hornbills.

 Remote World